daedon/Fooocus-API-XYZ/README.md

 1: myJob_0001_juggernautXLv8_1024x1024_18_024844
 2: myJob_0001_base_model_juggernautXLv8__resolution_1024x1024__steps_18_024844
 ```

-If `saveNameCFG` is 1 or 2, parameters with more than 1 value will automatically be included in the file name.

-To force the inclusion of a parameter with only one value, terminate the parameter's file name with an "_", eg `___seed_`.

-Separators can be modified in `config.py`, for example, the above file names could have been:
+Parameter separators in save_name can be modified in `config.py`, for example, the above file names could have been:
 ```
 "myJob_0012----base_model=realisticPhotov20----resolution=1280x1280----steps_20_024844"
 ```